mathew-j-davis/shuttle/docs/readme_notes.md

-# Shuttle Linux - File Transfer and Malware Scanning Script
+# Shuttle Linux - File Transfer and Malware Scanning System

-**Note:** This script is under active development and has not been fully tested.
+**Note:** This system is under active development.
 Use at your own risk.

-`shuttle.py` is a Python script designed to transfer files from a source directory to a destination directory on Ubuntu Linux systems.
-It includes malware scanning using ClamAV (preferred) and/or Microsoft Defender ATP (`mdatp`), handling of infected files, and supports parallel processing for efficiency.
+`shuttle.py` is a Python application designed to transfer files from a source directory to a destination directory on Ubuntu Linux systems.
+It includes malware scanning using ClamAV (preferred) and/or Microsoft Defender ATP (`mdatp`), comprehensive file tracking, handling of infected files, and supports parallel processing for efficiency.

-The script primarily uses ClamAV for virus scanning, with Microsoft Defender available as an alternative or additional scanner.
+The system primarily uses ClamAV for virus scanning, with Microsoft Defender available as an alternative or additional scanner.
 When both scanners are enabled, files must pass both scans to be considered clean.
 This dual-scanning approach provides an extra layer of security when needed.

-The recommended configuration is to use ClamAV for on-demand scanning through the script, while disabling the script's Microsoft Defender integration.
+The recommended configuration is to use ClamAV for on-demand scanning through the application, while disabling the application's Microsoft Defender integration.
 Instead, configure Microsoft Defender for real-time protection on the filesystem.
 This setup provides both thorough on-demand scanning via ClamAV and continuous real-time protection via Defender, while avoiding potential conflicts or performance issues that might arise from running both scanners simultaneously in on-demand mode.

-The script may work on other Linux distributions; however, the installation scripts were written for Ubuntu.
+The application may work on other Linux distributions; however, the installation scripts were written for Ubuntu.
 If you plan to use Microsoft Defender as a scanner, you'll need to check that it's supported on your distribution.
 ClamAV is widely available across Linux distributions.

 ## **Features**